-At St Peter's 2-8 the relationships and sex education curriculum is delivered through PSHE and Science.
+At St Peter's 2-8 the relationships and sex education curriculum is delivered through CPSHEE and Science.

-PSHE is taught by the deputy head, and Science by class teachers.
+CPSHEE is taught by the Deputy Head and PSHE teacher, and science by the class teachers.
 Assemblies address some issue including friendship and healthy relationships.
 In addition visitors such as the NSPCC give talks on particular areas e.g. online safety.

-Teaching is delivered using age appropriate resources such as clips, books and discussions and lessons are taught in classes.
+Teaching is delivered using age appropriate resources such as clips, books and discussions and lessons are taught in classes using the PSHE Association guidance and resources.